Tech Tip #66: Repairing Raw Water Pumps

 This Tech Tip, one of a series we publish, resulted from customer feedback to an earlier Tech Tip #50 Raw Water Pump Maintenance.

 When removing raw water pump covers to change impellers it isn’t difficult to strip the threads in the pump housing.
-As a result the cover won’t seal and the pump will leak.
-Rather than throwing away a $200-400 pump we have an alternative.
+As a result, the cover won’t seal and the pump will leak.
+Rather than throwing away an expensive pump, we have an alternative.

 Share